ajcrites/wp-mail-smtp/readme.txt

 By all means please contact me to discuss features or options you'd like to see added to the plugin.
 I can't guarantee to add all of them, but I will consider all sensible requests.
 I can be contacted here:
 <http://www.callum-macdonald.com/contact/>

+= Will this plugin work with WordPress versions less than 2.3? =

+Yes.
+On versions of WordPress prior to 2.3, ignore the From Name field, and instead enter both the name and email in the From Email field, in the form Name&lt;email@domain.com&gt;.

 == Screenshots ==